Salt, behavior, and neuroinflammation

 Northeast Ohio is a beautiful area of the country, offering a wealth of culture and outdoor activities for a very low cost of living.
 In fact, the Cleveland metropolitan area was found by researchers at the University of Southern California to be the third most affordable metropolitan area for renters in the United States.
 Only thirty minutes from Kent is the gorgeous (and free!)
 Cuyahoga Valley National Park, full of a variety of trails open during all four seasons.

-Nearby Cleveland is the home of many professional sports teams, including the Browns, Cavaliers, and Indians.
+Nearby Cleveland is the home of many professional sports teams, including the Browns, Cavaliers, and Guardians.
 Cleveland is the location of the Rock & Roll Hall of Fame, and the expanding Pro Football Hall of Fame is just on the other side of Kent in Canton.
 Blossom Music Center is an outdoor concert venue located only 20 minutes away in Cuyahoga Falls.
 Northeast Ohio is easily accessible by air at both the Cleveland Hopkins (CLE) and Akron-Canton (CAK) airports.
 Kent is within a day's driving distance of 4 of the 5 Great Lakes, as well as several popular destinations, including Chicago, Toronto, Niagara Falls, and Washington, D.C.

 For more information about all Northeast Ohio has to offer, see Kent State's Beyond Kent website.